grayrattus/stativa/README.md

 This is very important part.
 You need to provide it as one of last templates.
 It is adding decryption for `gpg` or link images when encryption flag is not provided.

+# Special variables in tempates

+- `SUB_TITLE` - title of the page
+- `SUB_ENCRYPTE` - if it's present that means you should treat all files as encrypted
+- `SUB_OUTPUT_INDEX` - path to `index.html`
+- `SUB_IMAGES_IDS` - string of paths to images separated by space that left between template parsing
+- `SUB_ALL_IMAGES` - string of paths separated by space that are in images directory provided in config